jantman/laser-cutter-projects/kennedy-box-indicator-drawer-foam/README.md

 Laser cutter project to cut 1/4" (6mm) EVA foam to make an indicator holder for the narrow, tall drawer of a Kennedy machinist box.

+This was cut on a Glowforge Pro set to 300 speed, 100 power, 2 passes.

 * Box: Model [520](https://buykennedy.com/product/20-7-drawer-machinists-chest/); other Kennedy boxes should be largely the same.
 * Drawer: The tall half-width drawer on the left side.
 Interior dimensions are 218 mm widr x 186 mm deep x 50 mm high.
 * Indicators: